 Point 6 is correct.
 Prof. Roy Taylor's PSMF is ~1g Protein/kg Bodyweight, some ω-6 & ω-3 EFAs & veggies for fibre.
 See Point 3.

 Point 7 is misleading.
-Meta-studies e.g. Siri-Tarino et al gave a null result by including LF studies, also a dairy fat study which had a RR < 1 for increasing sat fat intake.
+Meta-studies e.g. Siri-Tarino et al and Chowdhury et al gave null results by including LF studies, also a dairy fat study which had a RR < 1 for increasing sat fat intake.

 Point 8 is irrelevant. ↑ Dietary fat → ↑ 2-4 hour PP TG's.
 See Ultra-high-fat (~80%) diets: The good, the bad and the ugly.